rtfmoz2/Steam-Deck-Guide/Hardware/Markdown/Mods/Screen.md

 ## Screen Upgrades
 - [DeckHD (LCD)](https://www.deckhd.com/)
+    - Beware that there are some complaints about lack of support and shipping of orders, do some research before buying
     - Needs custom BIOS [(Download)](https://www.deckhd.com/downloads/)
     - 1920x1200
     - Higher resolution results in less performance and battery life